Nonresidential Construction Employment Decreases in February, Says ABC

-The construction industry added 158,000 jobs on net in June, according to an Associated Builders and Contractors analysis of data released today by the U.S. Bureau of Labor Statistics.
-During the last two months, the industry has added 591,000 jobs, recovering 56% of the industrywide jobs lost since the start of the pandemic.
+The construction industry lost 61,000 jobs on net in February, according to an Associated Builders and Contractors analysis of data released to Friday, March 5th by the U.S. Bureau of Labor Statistics.
+During the last ten months, the industry has added 805,000 jobs, recovering 72.3% of the jobs lost during the earlier stages of the pandemic.

-The construction unemployment rate was 10.1% in June, up 6.1 percentage points from the same time last year but down from 12.7% in May and 16.6% in April.
-Unemployment across all industries dropped from 13.3% in May to 11.1% in June.
+The construction unemployment rate rose to 9.6% in February and is up 4.1 percentage points from the same time a year ago.
+Unemployment across all industries dropped slightly from 6.3% in January to 6.2% last month.